andornaut/til/docs/android.md

 1. Open Launcher Manager app and select the "Projectivy Launcher"

-Do not install enable "Projectivy Launcher" in Android's accessibility settings as directed by Projectivy, because doing so will trigger the following bug as noted in the first post on the [official Projectivy Launcher thread](https://xdaforums.com/t/app-android-tv-projectivy-launcher.4436549/#post-86794031):
+Do not install enable "Projectivy Launcher" in Android's accessibility settings as directed by Projectivy, because doing so will trigger the following bug as noted in the first post on the [official Projectivy Launcher thread](https://xdaforums.com/t/app-android-tv-projectivy-launcher.4436549/#post-86794031) (see, also, this [post on Reddit](https://www.reddit.com/r/AndroidTV/comments/1bictvi/projectivity_launcher_and_soundbar_volume_issue/)]:

 > long press on volume buttons doesn't work on FengOs : there's a bug on FengOs -> as soon as an accessibility service is enabled (Projectivy Launcher, but also Button Mapper for example), the long press volume buttons doesn't work anymore.